mohitathwani/mohitathwani.github.io/_staff_members/mohit.md

 ---
 image: /images/mohit.jpg
 ---
 From India to California.
 In search of greener pastures.
-Writing about C++, Swift, algorithms and my life in general
+Writing about C++, Swift, algorithms and my life in general.